ckeditor/ckeditor5/docs/framework/guides/contributing/package-metadata.md

 * `description` &ndash; A human-readable short description of the plugin.
 * `docs` &ndash; An absolute or relative URL for the plugin's documentation.
 If this URL is relative, it leads to the CKEditor 5 documentation in [https://ckeditor.com/docs/ckeditor5/latest/](https://ckeditor.com/docs/ckeditor5/latest/).
 * `path` &ndash; A path to the file, relative to the metadata file that exports the plugin.
 * `className` &ndash; The name of the class used to create the plugin.
+This class should be exported from the file using the `export default` syntax.
 * `requires` &ndash; An array of the plugin's soft requirements and other non-explicit requirements.
+It should contain class names of plugins that should be included if this plugin is added.
 * `registeredToolbars` &ndash; An array of all toolbar names registered by the plugin.
-These names need to contain the full configuration path (e.g. `table.contentToolbar` and `table.tableToolbar` for `Table` plugin).
+These names need to represent the configuration path (e.g. `table.contentToolbar` for `editorConfig.table.contentToolbar` and `table.tableToolbar` for the `editorConfig.table.tableToolbar`, which are registered by the `Table` plugin).
-* `uiComponents` &ndash; An array of objects, that describe UI components exported by the plugin.
+* `uiComponents` &ndash; An array of objects, that describes UI components exported by the plugin.
 Each object in this array may contain:
 	* `name` &ndash; A name of the component the plugin exports.
+It should match the actual UI name registered by the plugin.
 	* `type` &ndash; Component type: `Button`, `SplitButton` or `Dropdown`.
 	* `iconPath` &ndash; A path to the SVG icon for `Button` or `SplitButton` components.
 	* `label` &ndash; Text content for `Dropdown` components.
 	* `toolbars` &ndash; An array of toolbar names, a given UI component can be added to.
-Some features may be added to multiple toolbars.
+Some UI components may be added to multiple toolbars.
-* `htmlOutput` &ndash; An array of objects, that define all possible HTML elements, which can be created by a given plugin.
+* `htmlOutput` &ndash; An array of objects, that defines all possible HTML elements, which can be created by a given plugin.
 The main property in this object is `elements`.
 Other properties (e.g. `classes`, `styles`, `attributes`) only apply to items defined in the `elements` property within a given object.
 Wildcard character `*` is used to mark any value.
 Full list of all these properties includes:
-	* `elements` &ndash; HTML elements (a single one or an array of these) that are created by the plugin.
+	* `elements` &ndash; HTML elements (a single one or an array of these) that are created or altered by the plugin.
 The pseudo-element `$block` indicates that a given plugin applies classes, styles or attributes (defined in appropriate properties) for all block elements.
 	* `classes` &ndash; CSS class names (a single one or an array of these) that may be applied to the HTML elements defined in the `elements` property.
 	* `styles` &ndash; Inline CSS styles (a single one or an array of these) that may be applied to the HTML elements defined in the `elements` property.
 	* `attributes` &ndash; HTML attributes (a single one or an array of these) other than `class` and `styles` (covered separately), that might be applied to the HTML elements defined in the `elements` property.